opensource111111/tekken-8-mod-manager/README.md

         - numpy: pip install numpy
         - PyOpenGL : pip install PyOpenGL
         - imgui: pip install imgui
+        - pyinstaller(for creating exe)

 ***Instruction***
 Create ~mods and logicmods folders and place them in <steamapps>\common\Tekken 8\Parlaris\Content\Paks.
 Make sure your mods are in seperate folders inside the ~mods or logicmods folders.

+Option 1: Script
 1. Place this script in <steamapps>\common\Tekken 8.

    Linux - Open terminal and type "python3" or "python".
 Drag and drop script onto the terminal and press enter.

    Window - Right click file and open with Python

+Option 2: EXE
+   1. Place the executable in <steamapps>\common\Tekken 8 and run.